johnlee2120/SQL-Data-Analysis-Project-Historical-Baseball-Dataset/README.md

+UPDATE: organized the repo into folders and updated readme to be more organized and comprehensive

 **Project Summary:**
 This project analyzes historical MLB data using advanced SQL techniques to uncover long term trends in player careers, team spending behavior, and franchise level performance patterns across decades